250th Summer Exhibition, Royal Academy of Arts (RA), London

-Published in 2018 and selling out at that year's RA Summer Exhibition - the 250th coordinated by Grayson Perry CBE RA, these private little songbirds later became one of The World's First Plastic-Negative Greetings Cards in December 2021.
+Published in 2018 and selling out at that year's RA Summer Exhibition - the 250th coordinated by Grayson Perry CBE RA, these private little songbirds featured in the 2020 RA Calendar and then later became one of The World's First Plastic-Negative Greetings Cards in December 2021.
 Thanks to Richard's partnership with the eco start-up Zero Plastic.

 The reverse of the cards read:

 The warbling white-eye (Zosterops japonicus), previously known by the English name "Japanese white-eye", were taxonomically combined in 2018 with the "mountain white-eye", as they were discovered to be the same species.
 Known in Japan as 'mejiro' (メジロ, 目白), also meaning "white-eye", one can only imagine what these two small, active, noisy songbirds make of this.

 Richard studied painting at Maidstone College of Art (1971-74).
 He has continued to produce his own work ever since and has become intensely involved in printmaking.